Back to Blog

 Getting to Hyde Park: Complete Transport Guide

-By Tube/Metro: Several London Underground stations serve Hyde Park.
+By Tube/Metro: Several Underground stations offer excellent access.
 The closest are:

-• Hyde Park Corner (Piccadilly Line): Directly adjacent to the park, a mere 5-minute walk to the main event areas.
+• Hyde Park Corner (Piccadilly Line): Right on the edge of the park, a 2-minute walk to the southern entrance.

-• Lancaster Gate (Central Line): On the northern edge of the park, a 10-15 minute walk.
+• Lancaster Gate (Central Line): A 5-10 minute walk to the northern edge of the park.

-Walking: If you are staying in nearby areas like Kensington, Mayfair, or Westminster, walking to Hyde Park is a pleasant option, often taking between 15-30 minutes depending on your starting point and the specific entrance you aim for.
+Walking: If you are staying in nearby areas like Knightsbridge, Mayfair, Kensington, or Notting Hill, walking to Hyde Park is a pleasant option, taking anywhere from 15 to 45 minutes depending on your starting point.

 Food, Drink & Local Recommendations